A technique tune-up for shooters

-I once had a couple of out-and-out game shooters visit me for a spot of coaching.
-They both had the same problem – assessing and hitting high birds.
-After watching them both shoot, here’s a summary of what we agreed they both should consider?
+When I have had game shooters over for coaching they frequently have the same problem – assessing and hitting high birds.
+After watching them shoot, here’s what I generally advise them.

-If you’re having trouble hitting targets that you used to clobber every time – and assuming you haven’t changed your gun or mounting technique – go and get your eyes tested.
-There’s no disgrace in wearing glasses or contacts, and if your averages increase – that’s all that matters!
+We get older, our eyesight changes.
+If you’re having trouble hitting targets that you used to nail every time – and assuming you haven’t changed your gun or mounting technique – go and get your eyes tested.
+Wearing glasses or contacts could make all the difference and increase your averages.

-High birds are (obvious I know) high!
-As such your head/neck is going to be tilted backwards while you watch the flight of the bird.
+High birds are as they sound.
+High.
+So your head/neck is going to be tilted backwards while you watch the bird’s flight.

-It’s important to remember that whatever the angle of the muzzles, you should always aim for a parallel gun mount.
+Remember that whatever the angle of the muzzles, you should always aim for a parallel gun mount.
 This way the gun will come into the face as it should.
-If the gun isn’t mounted properly it will not be pointing where you’re looking, resulting in a miss.
+If your gun mount is wrong you will miss, because the gun won’t be pointing where you are looking.

 1. Judge bird.